New measures for SFI

 • Improved grassland field corners or blocks out of management

-These six actions will continue to play an important role in supporting sustainable food production, but were always intended to be implemented on smaller areas of a farm – something the new measures will protect.
+These actions remain important for sustainable food production.
+However, they were always intended for smaller areas of a farm, and the new measures will ensure that intention is upheld.

-Whilst this announcement adds to a long list of policy changes surrounding the SFI, as a business, Ceres Rural empathises with Defra’s announcement to limit the areas entered into the above actions.
-The decision is closely aligned with our rounded and integrated approach to agricultural consultancy; delivering financial and environmental resilience to food producers and the wider supply chain.
+While this adds to a growing list of SFI policy changes, Ceres Rural supports Defra’s decision.
+Limiting these areas aligns with our integrated approach to agricultural consultancy, delivering both financial and environmental resilience for food producers and the wider supply chain.

-It is pleasing the Defra has not restricted the areas applied for options such SAM2, SAM3 and NUM3, recognising their valuable contribution to sustainable crop rotations and wider production.
+It is encouraging that Defra has not restricted options such as SAM2, SAM3, and NUM3.
+These continue to play a vital role in sustainable crop rotations and overall production.

-We understand that the department intends to announce further measures to protect food security and meet the 60% self-sufficiency target.
-We welcome these announcements and hope they are deli
+Defra intends to announce further measures to protect food security and achieve the 60% self-sufficiency target.
+We welcome these upcoming changes and look forward to seeing how they support UK farming.

 Related Insights